outseta/outseta-server-side-demos/change-plan/change-plan.md

 - Handles multiple accounts per email (prompts for selection)
 - Displays current subscription plan information
 - Fetches available plans and filters out the current plan
+- Previews the plan change with proration details and billing information
+- Asks for confirmation before proceeding
 - Updates the subscription with the selected new plan
 - Provides detailed logging and error handling